missionpinball/mpf-docs/bcp/index.rst

 + Parameter names are case-insensitive
 + Parameter values are case-sensitive
-+ Simple parameter values are prefixed with a string that indicates their data type: (int:, float:, bool:).
++ Simple parameter values are prefixed with a string that indicates their data type: (int:, float:, bool:, NoneType:).
 For example, the integer 5 would appear in the command string as `int:5`.
 + When a command includes one or more complex value types (list or dict) all parameters are encoded using JSON and the resulting encoded value